How do you combine yoga and meditation in daily practice?

 • Complementary preparation: Movement prepares your body for stillness by releasing restlessness, while mental clarity from meditation brings greater intention and awareness to physical practice

-How do you create a realistic yoga-meditation routine that actually sticks?
+How do you create a realistic yoga and meditation daily routine that actually sticks?

-Building a sustainable practice requires strategic planning that honors your lifestyle and energy patterns:
+Building a sustainable yoga and meditation practice requires strategic planning that honors your lifestyle and energy patterns.
+Even 10 to 15 minutes each day is enough to experience meaningful benefits when you practice consistently:

 • Start small and consistent: Begin with 10–15 minutes daily, combining 5–10 minutes of gentle yoga with 5 minutes of meditation, prioritizing regularity over duration